Ez3kiel-dev/dero-control-interface/README.md

 If you like my work and want to support me, donations are greatly appreciated :)

 Send any amount to `dero1qy5a6wk2r9mq3e5kagku4kdrhq407qhvht8qke5sxpm9u8lqmph3vqgl3nz8t` or use my named address `Ez3kiel`.

-Thanks in advance!
+Thanks!